We deliver responsible, sustainable tourism Find Out How >

 • Anti-malarial tablets, insect repellant

-We will supply tents, stoves, all the group food, ropes and fixed lines, and any gear for protection, a GPS, satellite phone and medical kit.
+We will supply tents, stoves, all the group food, ropes and fixed lines, and any gear for protection, a GPS, comms and medical kit.

 CLIMBING ROUTE ON PUNCAK JAYA (CARSTENSZ PYRAMID)

 The normal route is the one that Heinrich Harrer opened up, which ascends a 600 metre wall; it’s imposing and sheer with the bottom half being easily angled and the final top section very steep.
 The rock is clean and sharp but the wall itself rarely presents a problem.
 Initially the grade would be a VDiff (UIAA III) with the top at VS (UIAA V).
 There are fixed ropes in place below the ridge and along the jagged edge to the summit.
-The crux of the climb is an overhanging wall (VS, UIAA VI) that can be crossed using the fixed lines and jumars or by setting up a Tyrolean traverse.
+The crux of the climb is an overhanging wall (VS, UIAA VI) that is crossed nowadays using the fixed lines on a Tyrolean traverse.

 The whole summit day is about 12 hours and involves scrambling on sharp rock in the dark up narrow chimneys and gullies until you reach the summit ridge.
-One would expect a range of weather including rain and mist and wind, possible snow showers or potentially clear skies with great views from the top.
+Expect a range of weather including rain and mist and wind, possible snow showers and – hopefully – clear skies with great views from the top.
 Temperatures on the summit are often well below freezing, and Base Camp can be 12 degrees Celsius.
-The descent involves rappelling or abseiling down the fixed lines.
+The descent involves rappelling or abseiling down the fixed lines, and then wrapping down the lower slopes.

 HISTORY OF PUNCAK JAYA (CARSTENSZ PYRAMID)